Home » Earn Online » Understanding Fixed Cost: What It Means for Your Business

 Innovative, low-investment ideas for the hidden entrepreneur in you!
 Explore our guide on Business Ideas.

 Variable expenses vary according to the number of products generated. c and raw materials are examples of variable expenses.
-Whereas, fixed cost remains the same regardless of industrial output.
+Whereas, It remains the same regardless of industrial output.

 Total fixed costs are the total of a company’s continuous, non-variable expenditures.
 Assume a corporation pays $10,000 per month for office space, $5,000 per month for machines and $1,000 per month for utilities.
 In this example, the total fixed expenses for the firm would be $16,000.